datsteves/image-optimizer-core/Readme.md

         // ...
     })

-//You even get the saved kb back as a percentage optimizer('example.jpg')
+// You even get the saved kb back as a percentage optimizer('example.jpg')
     .toBuffer()
+    .then((buffer, saved) => {
+        console.log('saved', saved, '%') // 0.72345 ... so it saved you 72.345%
+    })

+// the following feature will be in the next release (1.3)
+// or if you want, you can even convert your files optimizer('example.png')
+    .toBuffer('image/webp')
     .then((buffer, saved) => {
         console.log('saved', saved, '%') // 0.72345 ... so it saved you 72.345%
     })